 This story was featured in our ELECTricity newsletter in January 2014.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing email@example.com -- we'd love to share your story!

-Encompassing much of the St. Louis metro area, Johnson County, Kansas is the most populous county in Kansas.
+Encompassing much of the Kansas City metro area, Johnson County is the most populous county in Kansas.
 It has 370,000 registered voters, 250 polling places, and more than 2,500 election workers.
-The office is led by Brian Newby, Johnson County Election Commissioner since 2005.
+The office has been led by Brian Newby, Johnson County Election Commissioner, since 2005.
 Brian is author of the popular blog of, by, and for election administrators, Election Diary.

 Observers: guests, not pests

 Election observers or poll agents have the potential to be a real headache.
 Without proper training, they can wreak havoc in a polling place, from spreading misinformation to intimidating voters.
 However, when they function as intended, election observers can add transparency and credibility to the voting process.

 With his visit to Georgia, Brian a quite distinctive experience as an election observer.
 He was kind enough to share with us his biggest challenges and takeaways, and we supplement them by providing tips to election administrators who are curious about observing elections abroad.

 Georgia has 3.5 million registered voters -- nearly as many as Wisconsin.
 The country covers 27,000 square miles, edging out West Virginia in size.
 But despite the contrasts in culture and politics between Georgia and the U.S., similarities in election administration do shine through.